Reiki

 What is Reiki?

-Used in hospitals before, during and after surgery, Reiki is believed to enhance the body’s ability to heal itself.
+The prevailing premise of Energy Medicine/Psychology is that the flow and balance of the body’s electromagnetic and more subtle energies are critical for physical and emotional health.
+These aspects influence each other and each may promote health and well-being.
+Reiki is a Japanese word that means universal energy.
+Reiki is increasingly recognized in the West as a beneficial adjunct to allopathic medicine.
+Reiki is believed to enhance the body’s ability to heal itself.
 Additionally, Reiki and other forms of energy work have much to offer in the way of increasing wellbeing and resilience.
 It is stress reducing, balancing and relaxing.

 Like meditation, Reiki treatments have a cumulative benefit.
 They are supportive of well-being in every way.
 While Reiki supports wellness for the physical, emotional and mental body, it is not a “magic cure” and is no replacement for licensed medical treatment.